Wings Over Wayne Air Show 2017

-A young attendee of the Wings Over Wayne Air Show watches aerial performances overhead, May 20, 2017, at Seymour Johnson Air Force Base, North Carolina.
-Seymour Johnson AFB opened its gates to the public for a free, two-day event as a way to thank the local community for their ongoing support of the base’s mission.
-(U.S. Air Force photo by Airman 1st Class Miranda A. Loera)
+The U.S. Navy Blue Angels fly in formation during the Wings Over Wayne Air Show, May 21, 2017, at Seymour Johnson Air Force Base, North Carolina.
+Seymour Johnson AFB hosted the free, two-day air show as a way to thank the public and local community for their ongoing support of the base’s missions.
+(U.S. Air Force photo by Staff Sgt.
+Brittain Crolley)

 |Date Taken: